-The PCC has adopted a Code of Corporate Governance, consistent with the principles of the CIPFA/SOLACE Guidance: Delivering Good Governance in Local Government1.
+The PCC has adopted a Code of Corporate Governance consistent with the International Framework for Good Governance in the Public Sector (IFAC and CIPFA 2014) outlining outlines the systems, processes, culture and values to achieve compliance.
+It shows the commitment of the PCC and Chief Constable to their statutory requirements and how they discharge their responsibilities.
 This statement explains how the PCC has complied with the Code and met the requirements of the Accounts and Audit Regulations 2015, requiring all relevant bodies to prepare an Annual Governance Statement (AGS) and publication of a statement on internal control.